 When packing a backpack, put all things in airtight bags (or plastic bags), this will protect them from getting wet in case of heavy rainfall.

 Approach the packaging of the sleeping bag and all warm clothes (especially downy ones) with maximum love.
 Dry, they will warm and delight you even in not the best weather.

 You should buy tickets in advance, as soon as we confirm your participation in the track.
-The most convenient way to buy tickets from CIS countries is to fly with AirArabia and FlyDubai.
+The most convenient way to buy tickets is to fly with AirArabia and FlyDubai.
 Notice that the luggage is not included in the price and you need to order 20 kg extra at the time of purchase, or buy a package with 1 piece of luggage.
 On boarding you will need a credit card, with which the tickets were paid for - do not forget it!
 Tickets cost $500-$700 round trip.